Disclosures

 4. Debt management plans

 A debt management plan is usually set up through a third party that promises to repay your outstanding debts for a single monthly payment.
-Debt relief companies or nonprofit credit counseling agencies can set up payment plans that work with our monthly budget while taking control of your credit accounts to pay off your debts over time.
-This isn’t a loan — rather a payment plan to a third party in return for their debt relief services.
+A debt relief company or nonprofit credit counseling agency can set up a payment plan that works within your monthly budget while taking control of your credit accounts to pay off your debts over time.

 Pros

-• May negotiate debt payoff to lower amounts
+• May negotiate debt payoff to lower interest rates or payoff amounts

 Cons

-• May need to close credit lines and credit cards
+• May need to close your credit lines and cards

 • May end up paying high fees for the services

-• Not all creditors will participate in debt management plans
+• Not all creditors participate in these plans

-How to qualify: You can contact a debt relief company for details on how to set up a debt management plan or reach out to a nonprofit credit counseling agency for plan information.
-Some debt management plans will help you negotiate your debts lower as well, offering debt relief and lower repayment amounts.
-But it’s important to keep an eye on your loans and credit balances to ensure the debt relief company is making timely payments to help get rid of your debt.
+How to qualify: You can contact a debt relief company or a nonprofit credit counseling agency for plan information.
+Some debt management plans help you negotiate your debts lower, offering debt relief and lower repayment amounts.
+It’s important to keep an eye on your loans and credit balances to ensure the debt relief company is making timely payments to help get rid of your debt.

 5. Peer-to-peer (P2P) loans

-Peer-to-peer (P2P) loans are a type of loan that allows independent investors to lend money through a lending platform, and borrowers can use these loans for different purposes.
-Some P2P loan platforms let borrowers with lower credit scores apply, making it a good choice for those with an imperfect credit history.
+Peer-to-peer (P2P) loans connect individual investors with borrowers through online lending platforms.
+Some P2P loan platforms allow borrowers with lower credit scores to apply, making them a viable option for those with an imperfect credit history.

 Pros

-• May qualify even with low credit score
+• May qualify with a lower credit score

 Cons